A Glimpse Inside the Mind of Charles Swan III

 A Glimpse Inside the Mind of Charles Swan III is a 2012 American comedy film written, directed, and produced by Roman Coppola.
 It stars Charlie Sheen, Jason Schwartzman, Bill Murray, Katheryn Winnick and Patricia Arquette.

-It premiered at the 2012 Rome Film Festival and had a limited release on February 8, 2013 in the United States, being the first release under the independent distributor, A24.
-Since its release, it has garnered a largely negative reception.
+The film premiered on November 15, 2012 at the Rome Film Festival with a limited release in the United States on February 8, 2013 by A24 as the company's first release.
+Since its release, the film received overwhelming negative reviews and also flopped in the box office, grossing only $210,565 against a $12 million budget.

 Plot

 In the 1970s, successful graphic designer and ladies' man Charles Swan III (Sheen) is dumped by his girlfriend Ivana (Winnick), and it throws his life into a tailspin.
-He does not know whether he loves her or hates her or wants her back or never wants to see her again.
+He doesn't know whether he loves her, hates her, wants her back, or never wants to see her again.
 Along with his best friend, Kirby (Schwartzman) and his manager, Saul (Murray), Charles starts to suffer from nightmares, fever dreams of past relationships and hits rock bottom as he tries to recover from the recent breakup and tries to turn his life around.